grpc/proposal/A107-tls-private-key-offloading.md

     THIS IS AN EXPERIMENTAL API.
     This API will be removed in a future version and combined with `grpc.ssl_channel_credentials`.
+    This API is not compatible with implementations using gevent.

     Args:
       private_key_sign_fn: a function with the signature of